Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OnK4DcHAB4o.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: When are we getting a Production Overview in the game?
 https://www.youtube.com/watch?v=OnK4DcHAB4o
-This question was possibly duplicated with a more recent answer: [April 12th, 2022 Livestream Q&A: Any plans to implement a statistics window?](./yt-CgAOx4N8rZ8.md) [https://www.youtube.com/watch?v=CgAOx4N8rZ8](https://www.youtube.com/watch?v=CgAOx4N8rZ8)
+This question was possibly duplicated with a more recent answer: [May 17th, 2022 Livestream Q&A: Plan for in-game statistics?](./yt-PFLDVpxGB-U.md) [https://www.youtube.com/watch?v=PFLDVpxGB-U](https://www.youtube.com/watch?v=PFLDVpxGB-U)

 ### Topics